sfrinaldi/acronyms-test/info.md

 [![Markdown Acronym Workflow](https://github.com/sfrinaldi/acronyms-test/actions/workflows/md-workflow.yml/badge.svg)](https://github.com/sfrinaldi/acronyms-test/actions/workflows/md-workflow.yml)

 # UASAL / Acronyms
 For storing the latest versions of acronyms for other repos to pull from.
 Contains original .tex files found in other repos and on Overleaf.
-New branch contained a combined acronyms.tex file instead of there being multiple as well as some new ones to add to the list that might be of use.
+Recent updates contain a combined acronyms.tex file ([`combined-acronyms.tex`](combined-acronyms.tex)) instead of there being multiple acronym like .tex files with no repeats.
 Rough script for generating a markdown file from the combinded .tex acronyms file provided as well.

+## Editing Information
+- Apply updates to the [`combined-acronyms.tex`](combined-acronyms.tex) file.
+- Update `Modified` section in [`combined-acronyms.tex`](combined-acronyms.tex) with the date you edited the file.
+- **VERIFY** added acronyms are not already within the dictionary as this will cause issues in latex generating repositories that use this repo for acronym pulling.
+  - Eventually, a check can be added to this repo for doing automatically.
+- GitHub workflow will update this README.md files' markdown conversion run display and add a new [`combined-acronyms.md`](combined-acronyms.md) file with the adjustments.

-Results of the last latex to markdown conversion run shown below:
+**Results of the last latex to markdown conversion run shown below:**

 ---------------------------------